 Exhibition at the ICM 2014 with IMAGINARY and MPE exhibits on interactive displays.
 The exhibition will also include images and 3d-prints and will be shown in the main public hall (COEX building) of the ICM 2014 congress.

-Exhibition “Mathematics of Planet Earth” in the Deutsches Technikmuseum in Berlin.Three interactive modules will be shown (Dune Ash, The Future of Glaciers) and a new module on Tsnuamis (made by French mathematicians specially for this exhibition).
+On the 27th of March 2014, the exhibition “Mathematics of Planet Earth” in the Deutsches Technikmuseum in Berlin will inaugurate.Three interactive modules will be shown (Dune Ash, The Future of Glaciers) and a new module on Tsnuamis (made by French mathematicians specially for this exhibition).
 Additional detailed explanations on differential equations and their use in models and simulations are given at the exhibition.

 November 22 – December 1, 2013